 When you’re working with coaxial cable, it can be very easy to confuse two important components of it: shielding and insulation.
 While both provide protection for the cable, their respective jobs — as well as the materials used for them — are quite different.

-While insulation offers no protection against electromagnetic interference, it helps shielding to work effectively – and the cable as a whole to function properly – by keeping the center conductor and shield material from coming into contact with each other.
+While insulation offers no protection against electromagnetic interference, it helps shielding to work effectively — and the whole cable to function properly — by keeping the center conductor and shield material from encountering each other.

-Shielding and insulation combined offer a great deal of protection and are both integral parts of coaxial cable functioning, but it is important to be aware that they play independent roles and are by no means interchangeable.
+Shielding and insulation combined offer a great deal of protection and are both integral parts of coaxial cable functioning.
+But it is important to be aware they play independent roles and are by no means interchangeable.

-When you’re deciding on which type of cable to use for a particular application, be sure to keep in mind both shielding and insulation factors, and visit CableOrganizer.com for the wide selection of cables, product specifications and know-how that will help you successfully complete your project!
+When you’re deciding on which type of cable to use for a particular application, be sure to keep in mind both shielding and insulation factors.
+Visit CableOrganizer® for the wide selection of cables, product specifications, and know-how that will help you successfully complete your project.